Collin-M-Brown/fire_chat/README.md

 An AI that always listens to you and returns consistant, factual, and respectful responses will be a useful addition to your toolbox; but could you really call it a friend?

 </div>

+<br> If you want the AI to respond to everything you say, this will work.
+But it can be rather annoying to have it go off when you don't intend it to.
+There are many solutions, here are a few
+1. Implement keyword trigger.
+Only send user message to the AI after a specific word has been mentioned.
+This way the user will have control over when the AI responds.
+The issue is this will be less of a conversation and more of a QA
+2. Implement a minimum length before the AI responds.
+For an example, don't send the AI the user message unless at least n words have been spoken.
+Something like "I uh..." wont trigger the AI response.
+The downside is that you can respond with a simple "Yes" or "No" as you might want to with in a real conversation.
+3. Use AI to detect when you are finished speaking.
+This will give the most natural results but it can also add additional latency to the reply depending on how complex your solution is.